Sabah Jazairi: Career

 In 1997, she played the role of Sumaya, the wife of Abbad in the historical fantasy series Death Coming from the East, directed by Najda Anzour.
 At the turn of the twenty-first century, she appeared in many works, the most famous of which was the drama series "Hanin" with the character of Mary, and the comedy series "Time of Silence".

 In 2004, she starred in the series "Returning to Haifa", based on a novel by the Palestinian writer Ghassan Kanafani.
 This was followed by several works, including the social series "Ishtar", in which she played the tender aunt with actress Amal Arafa.
 Jazairi garnered rave reviews with her performance in the autobiographical series Nizar Qabbani as the mother of the poet Nizar, and the dramatic series "Rajaha" as Hala.

-In 2006, during the early seasons of the wildly popular hit series "Bab Al Hara", her fame was elevated to new heights in her role as Umm Essam, which endeared her to new and younger audiences throughout the Arab World, who had previously not heard of Jazairi.
+In 2006, during the early seasons of the wildly popular hit series "Bab Al Hara", her fame was elevated to new heights in her role as Suad, which endeared her to new and younger audiences throughout the Arab World, who had previously not heard of Jazairi.

 Following the smash-hit Bab Al Hara, Jazairi performed in "People of the Raya" in 2010, the series "Time of Barghout" in 2012, as well as the series "Tahoun al-Shar" with the role of Fakhriya Khanum in the same year "Perfume Al-Sham" as Umm Jameel in 2016.
 She also starred in the social series "Sukkar Wasat" in 2013, as well as in the series "Waiting for Jasmine", which depicted painful Syrian reality in 2015.